 There are several plazas and smaller shopping centres throughout the region and we have five main Victoria BC shopping malls.

 Shopping hours vary from one place to the next but it is not unusual for stores in malls and plazas to close between 5:00 and 6:00 p.m. every night of the week except Thursday and Friday.
-It is also not uncommon for stores to be closed on Sundays or Mondays or both.
+It is also not uncommon for stores that are not located within malls to be closed on Sundays or Mondays or both.

 This is very different from some parts of Canada where shopping is available every night of the week until 9:00 or 10:00 p.m.
 It also makes for extremely busy Saturdays when most people who work Monday through Friday find themselves getting all their errands finished.

 Everyone has their favourite place to go shopping in Victoria.
-When I am looking for gifts to send relatives backs East, I regularly head down to Government Street.
+When I am looking for gifts to send relatives back East, I regularly head down to Government Street.
 It is the perfect place to pick up one of a kind gifts, souvenirs and mementos.
 And when tourist season is over, there are bargains galore!
-Sadly 2020 didn't have a "tourist season" but that's another story altogether.
+Sadly 2020 and 2021 didn't have much of a "tourist season" but that's another story altogether!

 For a lot of women, shopping for accessories is a favourite pass time – whether it is for shoes, purses, scarves or jewelery.
 Almost every girl has a weakness.
 And Victoria has lots of stores to cater to those weaknesses!